-Once you have booted Kali, you will quickly discover that Kali Linux’s main menu is organized by theme across the various kind of tasks and activities that are relevant for pen testers and other information security professionals as shown in Figure 1.1, “Kali Linux’s Applications Menu” below.
+Once you have booted Kali, you will quickly discover that Kali Linux's main menu is organized by theme across the various kinds of tasks and activities that are relevant for pen-testers and other information security professionals as shown in Figure 1.1, "Kali Linux's Applications Menu".

 These tasks and activities include:

 - Information Gathering: Collecting data about the target network and its structure, identifying computers, their operating systems, and the services that they run.
 Identifying potentially sensitive parts of the information system.
 Extracting all sorts of listings from running directory services.

 - Vulnerability Analysis: Quickly testing whether a local or remote system is affected by a number of known vulnerabilities or insecure configurations.
 Vulnerability scanners use databases containing thousands of signatures to identify potential vulnerabilities.

 - Web Application Analysis: Identifying misconfigurations and security weaknesses in web applications.
 It is crucial to identify and mitigate these issues given that the public availability of these applications makes them ideal targets for attackers.